Grounds for a Judicial Separation in New York under DRL 200

 by J. Douglas Barics

-Two remedies were available to a spouse in a failed or dead marriage, but who could not obtain a divorce through adultery.
-The first remedy was a wife could seek spousal support from her husband, similar to the right of a wife to obtain alimony.
-Note that prior to 1979, the right to support was only available to wives.
+Some remedies were available to a spouse in a failed or dead marriage, but who could not obtain a divorce.
+The first remedy was a wife could seek spousal support from her husband, similar to the right of a wife to obtain alimony under the old DRL 236.
+Prior to 1979, the right to support was only available to wives.
 Only after the Supreme Court case of Orr v Orr was support made gender neutral, and all states revised their alimony statutes to comply with the holding of Orr.

 The second remedy was for a judicial separation, which was designed to provide some relief to a spouse in a dead marriage when they could not establish the sole ground for divorce.
 An action for a judicial separation was provided for in Domestic Relations Law 200, and if one or more of the grounds set forth there could be proven, a judge would issue a judgment declaring the parties legally separated and subject to the terms of the judgment of separation.